kylephillips/favorites/readme.txt

 = Does this worked on cached pages? =
 Yes, although the buttons may display the incorrect state momentarily.
 Button states are updated via an AJAX call after page load in order to accommodate cached pages.
 This may be noticeable on slower servers.

-= Is this plugin compatible with multi site? =
+= Is this plugin compatible with Multisite? =
-Not fully.
-Multi site support is under development.
+As of version 1.1.0, Favorites is compatible with multisite installations.
+By default, all shortcodes and template functions will pull data from the site being viewed.
+Specific site IDs may be passed as parameters for more control.
+See the documentation for more information.

 == Screenshots ==